To keep those distracted eyes on our book, a simple book landing page is needed.

 Landing page builders like LeadPages cost a lot to maintain.
 If you are not into paying $55+ per month for a landing page builder, then why not check out your own WordPress template?

-Use big ‘buy now’ button or Amazon/iBooks buttons.
+Use a big ‘buy now’ button or Amazon/iBooks buttons.

 Selling with BookFunnel

-There are many ways to sell ebooks with BookFunnel, but there is a cost.
+There are many ways to sell ebooks or give away ARC – advance reader copies – with BookFunnel, but there is a cost to the tool.

-I found Payhip is enough, along with Draft2Digital and my website bookstore.
+After I used BookFunnel to distribute the early reader copies, I found the product sales tool ‘Payhip‘ was enough, along with Draft2Digital and my website bookstore.

-(Contact the BAA on email@example.com for a link to trial BookFunnel).
+(Contact the BAA on firstname.lastname@example.org for a special link to trial BookFunnel).